xehrad/form-json/README.md

 To contribute, clone the repository and submit pull requests for features or bug fixes.
 Ensure all new functionality aligns with the [HTML JSON form](https://www.w3.org/TR/html-json-forms/) standard.

-## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE V3.
-See the LICENSE file for details.